The Results of CAHSEE

 The California High School Exit Examination or CAHSEE is an exam that is administered for the students of high school in California in order to get the scores required for obtaining the High School Diploma.
 The objective of this test is to allow the students to perform well or enhance their rate of achievement for getting this Diploma and also to measure their basic skills of Reading, Writing and Math.

-The CASHEE results or two copies of student and parent reports are delivered to the school eight weeks after the test.
-The school, in-turn, keeps a copy in the file of the student record and other copy is handed over to the parents or students to view the status of their scores.
+The results or two copies of student and parent reports are delivered to the school eight weeks after the test.
+The school, in-turn, keeps a copy in the file of the student record and the other copy is handed over to the parents or students to view the status of their scores.
 This is a very important procedure that takes place compulsorily every time after a CAHSEE administration.
-As a matter of fact, the individual CAHSEE results or score reports that is delivered to them must be preserved by the students and their parents because it is not disclosed to any other source and therefore, considered most confidential.
+As a matter of fact, the individual score report that is delivered to them must be preserved by the students and their parents because it is not disclosed to any other source and therefore, considered most confidential.

 As a rule, the students taking CAHSEE test have to attempt two sections in this exam: